What Is Private VLAN and How It Works?

 3. Community VLANs allow bi-directional frame exchange within a single community group.
 Meanwhile, it will upstream data towards promiscuous ports.

-4. Ethernet MAC address learning and forwarding procedure remain the same, as well as broadcast/multicast flooding procedure within boundaries of primary/secondary VLANs.
+4. Ethernet MAC address learning and forwarding procedures remain the same, as well as the broadcast/multicast flooding procedure within the boundaries of primary/secondary VLANs.

 Step 1: Create primary and secondary VLANs and associate them.